 Allan Ashworth is a researcher and a teacher in paleoecology, stratigraphy and sedimentology.
 He specializes in insects and their response to climate change.
 His current projects are based on fossil assemblages from the Quaternary of North and South America and the Miocene of Antarctica.
 He is also collaborating with a large group of scientists from around the world to develop the Neotoma Paleoecology Database.
 His research is featured in the film ‘Ice People’, the NOVA documentary ‘Secrets Beneath The Ice’ and in Science magazine.
 Fossil discoveries made in Antarctica are featured in articles in National Geographic and in the world press, and are recognized in the New Zealand Geographic Board citation for the Ashworth Glacier.
-He has served as the Chair of the USNC INQUA and as a Vice-President for INQUA.
+He is currently the president of the International Union for Quaternary Research (INQUA)

 Lewis, A.R., Marchant, D.R., Ashworth, A.C, Hedenäs, L., Hemming, S.R., Johnson, J.V., Leng, M.L., Machlus, M.L., Newton, A.E., Raine, J.I., Willenbring, J.K., Williams.
 M., and Wolfe, A.P., 2008, Mid-Miocene Cooling and the Extinction of Tundra in Continental Antarctica, PNAS 105 (31): 10676–10680.

 Yansa, C.H. and Ashworth, A.C., 2005, Late Pleistocene palaeoenvironment of the southern Lake Agassiz Basin, U.S.A.
 Journal of Quaternary Science, 20 (3), 255-267.